Real-Time Dam Levels

 Ecological & Recreational Context

 The surrounding catchment of Lauriston also supports diverse local flora and fauna.
-During periods of healthy water levels, the area often sees an increase in recreational activities such as fishing, boating, and camping.
+When capacity allows, Lauriston becomes a hub for regional tourism and water sports.
 However, environmental flow releases must be carefully balanced to protect downstream river health.

 Current Weather & Evaporation Impact